Generating Rectifiable Measures through Neural Networks

-for the generalized Jacobian determinant of $f$. \end{dfn} Rademacher's theorem \cite[Theorem 5.1.11]{krpa08} ensures that the $\nabla f$ and $Jf$ in \Cref{dfn:Lip} are defined up to a set of Lebesgue measure zero and Lebesgue-measurable.
-The following result states that on convex open domains, the set of Lipschitz functions equals the set of local Sobolev functions. \begin{thm} Let $\setO\subseteq \reals^m$ be open and convex and consider an arbitrary function $f\colon \setO \to \reals$.
-Then, the following properties hold. \begin{enumerate} {(\roman{enumi})} {(\roman{enumi})} \item $f$ is Lipschitz if and only if $f\in W^{1,\infty}(\setO^\prime)$ for all open and bounded sets $\setO^\prime\subseteq\setO$; \item If $f$ is Lipschitz, then
+for the generalized Jacobian determinant of $f$. \end{dfn} Rademacher's theorem \cite[Theorem 5.1.11]{krpa08} ensures that $\nabla f$ and $Jf$ in \Cref{dfn:Lip} are defined up to a set of Lebesgue measure zero and Lebesgue-measurable.
+We next state an elementary property of Lipschitz functions on convex and closed domains that allows to upper-bound the Lipschitz by the Lipschitz constants on the individual subdomains.

-\end{enumerate} \end{thm} \begin{proof} The proof follows along the same lines as the proof of \cite[Theorem 3.31]{kixx}.
-Suppose that $f$ is Lipschitz.
-Then, $\nabla f$ exists up to a set of measure zero thanks to Rademacher's theorem \cite[Theorem 5.1.11]{krpa08}.
-Moreover, we have